-5.2.2.5.5 Derate and Remediate Remaining GO 95 Discrepancies-Segment 4
+5.2.2.6.5 Derate and Remediate Remaining GO 95 Discrepancies-Segment 4

-The existing Coolwater-Baker-Dunn Siding-Ivanpah-Mountain Pass 115 kV Subtransmission Line, located in Segment 4, can be derated with the installation of a new four-element ring-bus substation at Baker Substation and implementation of a control scheme that would monitor line flow and "sectionalize" the line if line flows across the "sectionalizing" circuit breaker exceed a predefined ampere value.
+The existing Coolwater-Baker-Dunn Siding-Ivanpah-Mountain Pass 115 kV Subtransmission Line, located in Segment 4, can be derated; this would require implementation of a control scheme at Baker Substation that would monitor line flow and "sectionalize" the line if line flows across the "sectionalizing" circuit breaker exceed a predefined ampere value.
 This corrective action is shown in Figure 5.2-9.
+An outline of the work that would be performed under this corrective action is as follows: